 give children or adults who are, or may be, affected by the

-the Board's work.
-There may be a role here for local voluntary or
+its work.
+There may be a role here for local voluntary or community

 training needs of and promote the provision of suitable training

-for persons working to achieve the Board's objectives; to arrange and facilitate an annual programme of multi-agency professional
+for persons working to achieve the Board's objectives

+- to arrange and facilitate an annual programme of multi-agency

 invite someone of their choice to support them to participate fully